XicuM/xicu.net/content/en/posts/cv.md

 A lot of times when I find myself updating my CV, I end up spending more time struggling with formatting than actually doing the tiny update I wanted.
 From this frustration, I though that there should be a fastest way to manage this process.

 A great solution is to separate the content from the format, with a file containing your personal information and another file defining how to present it.
-This problem is nicely solved by $\LaTeX$, a tool widely used in academia for document preparation.
+This problem is nicely solved by LaTex, a tool widely used in academia for document preparation.

-In this article, we'll combine $\LaTeX$ with **Pandoc** to provide a simple way to generate a professional CV from data.
-This way, the content of your CV is stored in a structured format (YAML), and the design is handled by a $\LaTeX$ template.
+In this article, we'll combine LaTex with **Pandoc** to provide a simple way to generate a professional CV from data.
+This way, the content of your CV is stored in a structured format (YAML), and the design is handled by a LaTex template.
 Whenever you need to update your CV, you just modify the YAML file and regenerate the PDF.

 ## 1. Install the tools